 For the chicken, combine the warm water, salt, and sugar in a shallow baking dish.
 Stir gently until the salt and the sugar are completely dissolved.
 Add the chicken to the brine.
 It should be completely submerged; add more warm water if necessary.
-Cover and brine the chicken for 1/2 - 2 hours, refrigerating if brining for more than 1/2 hour.
+Cover and brine the chicken for 1/2 to 2 hours, refrigerating if brining for more than 1/2 hour.

 When ready to cook the chicken, turn on the oven broiler and position an oven rack 4 to 5 inches below the broiler element.
 Line a baking sheet with aluminum foil and set a wire rack on top.

 Remove the chicken from the brine and discard the brining liquid.
 Pat the chicken dry and coat each side with a few tablespoons of barbecue sauce.
 Lay the chicken, spaced an inch or so apart, on the wire rack over the baking sheet.
 Transfer to the oven and broil for 6 minutes.
 Flip the breasts and broil for another 6 minutes.
-Check that the chicken is cooked through and register at least 165°F on an instant-read thermometer; broil in additional 2 minute intervals if necessary until the chicken is cooked.
+Check that the chicken is cooked through and registers at least 165°F on an instant-read thermometer; broil in additional 2-minute intervals if necessary until the chicken is cooked.
 Remove the chicken from the oven and set aside to cool.

 Whisk together 1/2 cup of the barbecue sauce, 1/4 cup of the mayo, and the cider vinegar in a small bowl.
 When the chicken is cool, shred or cube into bite-sized pieces.
 You should have 2 to 3 cups of shredded chicken.